Vulnerable Consumers

 If you (or someone in your household) is at particular risk of requiring the 111 emergency service, and you have no other means for contacting 111 emergency services that can be operated for 8 hours in a power cut, we can help.

-- If you qualify, One NZ must provide you with a means to contact 111 that can be operated for 8 hours during a power outage, free of charge
+• If you qualify, One NZ must provide you with a means to contact 111 that can be operated for 8 hours during a power outage, free of charge

 Our customers' safety is a priority for us.
 We cannot deny any customer access to our home phone or broadband services just because they are or might be vulnerable and require extra support.

-Vulnerable Customer Registration
+Vulnerable Consumer Registration

-What is a vulnerable customer?
+What is a vulnerable consumer?

-- You (or someone in your household) is at particular risk of needing to call 111 emergency services for health, safety, or disability reasons; and
+1. You (or someone in your household) is at particular risk of needing to call 111 emergency services for health, safety, or disability reasons; and

-- You have a voice calling over broadband service provided over Fibre, HFC, VDSL, ADSL or Wireless technology and you, or someone you live with, do not have access to a traditional copper phone line.
+2. You have a voice calling over broadband service provided over Fibre, HFC, VDSL, ADSL or Wireless technology and you, or someone you live with, do not have access to a traditional copper phone line.

-Note: The Code only applies to landline voice services.
-Broadband only customers cannot apply; and - You (or a person in your household) have no means to contact the 111 emergency service at the premises, or the means that you do have can't be operated for a continuous 8-hour period in the event of a power failure.
+3. You (or a person in your household) have no means to contact the 111 emergency service at the premises, or the means that you do have can't be operated for a continuous 8-hour period in the event of a power failure.

 How to apply: